 “Yeah, that seems wise.”
 Donnie sincerely replied.

-“My transmission is acting up!
-I don’t reckon I’m gonna be able to tow y’all to Charlotte!” he stated.
+transmission is acting up!
+I don’t reckon I’m gonna be able to tow y’all to

 “So what are we going to do?”
 Donnie and P. Lee asked.